How do your nutrition needs change with age?

 Focusing on nutrient-dense foods, rather than dense treats, goes a long way to giving you all the nutrients you need to feel great and stay healthy, helping to maintain an ideal body weight and reduce the risk of diseases like type 2 diabetes and heart disease.

 Pregnancy and breastfeeding

-Pregnancy and breastfeeding bring their own special nutrition needs as requirements for certain nutrients increase to support the growing foetus and baby, as well as mom.
+Pregnancy and breastfeeding bring their own special nutrition needs as requirements for certain nutrients increase to support the growing foetus and baby, as well as mum.

 Some nutrients are particularly important during pregnancy.
 Getting enough iron can help reduce fatigue and folate is important for the first three months of pregnancy for the healthy development of the baby’s brain and spinal cord.
 While vitamin A is still essential during pregnancy, it’s important not to get too much as very high levels of vitamin A can increase the risk of birth defects.
 Due to the unique requirements and potential safety concerns during pregnancy, it’s important to consult with a health professional for expert nutrition advice.

 While the old adage of “eating for two” is not a licence to eat twice the food, energy needs are a bit higher in the second and third trimesters, and while breastfeeding.
-To help provide the extra nutrition that’s needed for both mom and baby, those additional calories should come from nutrient-rich foods such as dairy, lean protein sources, fruit, vegetables and wholegrains.
+To help provide the extra nutrition that’s needed for both mum and baby, those additional (calories) should come from nutrient-rich foods such as dairy, lean protein sources, fruit, vegetables and wholegrains.

 Dairy products like milk, cheese and yoghurt naturally contain a range of essential nutrients including high quality protein, calcium, B vitamins, phosphorus and potassium - a great part of a varied diet for optimal health no matter what your age.